Tag Archive | gratitude

 1:15 PM Loaded the kids into the car and took them up to the hill for their afternoon session.

-1:45 PM Molly refused to ski.
+1:45 PM Kid2 refused to ski.

 3:25-3:40 PM Shoveled out the road, stopping to give thumbs up to Jerks #3-12, who drove by without stopping.
 Special honourable mention to Giant Jerkwad Supreme in the pick-up truck with the plow attachment who could have done it for me in one pass.
 Drove home to the chalet.
 Backed into parking space.
 Pretty sure I’m stuck again but no longer care.

 3:45 PM Phoned Municipal Public Works office and was assured that blocking in the private road was standard practice, as was ignoring motorists stranded by the aforementioned action.
 “If the plow driver stopped to help ever stranded motorist, we’d never get the roads cleared.”
 Hung up on him.
-Got a big cuddle from Ben.
+Got a big cuddle from Kid1.
 Felt marginally better.

 4:00 PM My mom called.
 She agreed that John from Public Works was a dick and all the people who didn’t stop were jerks.
 Felt somewhat better.